811: parts: the clonus horror

 Peter Graves (1926-2010) was an actor and TV host best loved for his role as Jim Phelps on Mission: Impossible, which aired from 1966-1973.
 He also hosted Biography, (see above note) a factoid which will soon be indelibly seared into your brain to, at least, the depths of your red nucleus.

-Cheryl Tiegs in the lead.
+Here we have Cheryl Tiegs in the lead.
 Shelley Hack second; Willie Aames and Lance Kerwin and the DeFranco Family bringing up the rear.

 Cheryl Tiegs is a blond model and occasional actress who furbished several Sports Illustrated covers in the 1970s.
 Shelley Hack is an actress and model who appeared as a short-term Angel, Tiffany Welles, in the fourth season of Charlie’s Angels (1976-1981).
 Willie Aames is an actor who played sidekicks on the TV series Eight Is Enough and Charles in Charge.
 He has famously large and curly hair.
 Lance Kerwin is a TV actor who played the titular teenager in James at 15 (1977-1978); he also had a major role in the miniseries Salem’s Lot (1979).
 The DeFranco Family featuring Tony DeFranco was a ‘70s pop group featuring several teen heartthrobs that had a few hits, including “Heartbeat (It’s a Love Beat).”